fmars/n00bGPT/README.md

 ### 1. Attention is all you need

-Goal: understand major concepts of transformer by paper reading
+Goal: Grasping the key concepts of Transformers through paper reading.

 #### Reading list
 - [Atention is all you need](https://arxiv.org/abs/1706.03762)
-  - The original proposal of transformer.
-Get some rough ideas.
-If you still don't understand how it actually works, that's okay.
+  - Start by reading the original paper.
+Gather initial insights, even if you don't fully comprehend its inner working.
+That's fine.
 I didn't either.
-Following blogs provide intuitive explainations.
+Below blogs offer intuitive explanations.
 - [Attention mechnism explained by Jay Alammar](https://jalammar.github.io/visualizing-neural-machine-translation-mechanics-of-seq2seq-models-with-attention/)
   - Not neccessarily need to understand RNN (I still don't), though it helps build up the intuition of attention
 - [The Illustrated Transformer by Jay Alammar](http://jalammar.github.io/illustrated-transformer/)
   - Step-by-step visualized explanation of attention and transformer.
 Quite clear and detailed.
-  - You should know how does transformer work at high level, after reading this.
-It's okay if some details still feel confusing.
-It'll all be resolved once we write our own transformer model
+  - After reading this, you should have a high-level understanding of how the Transformer works.
+Don't worry if some details still seem confusing; they will become clearer as we proceed to write our own transformer model.
 - [Embedding and word2vec](https://arxiv.org/abs/1301.3781)
   - If the concept of embedding sounds unfamiliar to you, this paper is for you.
-  - Again, it's totally fine if you don't fully understand the details.
-We'll build our own word2vec as well

 #### Fun Questions to Test Ourselves
 - Does transformer incluse its own word embedding and trained together with attention layers?
 Or it takes embedding as input trained from somewhere else?
-  - Paper doesn't mention this (likely a too detailed engineering question), but seems the answer is yes for most of transformer implementations I have seen.
+  - The paper doesn't explicitly mention this detailed engineering question, but most Transformer implementations I've seen include their own word embeddings and train them along with attention layers.

 - The model architecture seems to work for language translation.
 But how does that work for tasks, e.g. multiple choice, question answering, text summarization, etc?
-  - Only using the model arch in paper itself won't.
-The task head comes into play.
-Attention/transformer can be thought of as a fundation that stores the universal general knowledges.
-A task specific head arch is added on top of it, to produce task specific output.
+  - The Transformer architecture alone isn't sufficient for these tasks; a task-specific head is added on top of the universal knowledge stored in the attention/transformer layers.
+This task head is responsible for producing task-specific outputs.
-  - Take a read on Huggingface transformer implementation.
-The idea will be clear.
-We'll also get hands on experience on this when wring our own model, with a Language Model Head for text generation.
+  - For instance, check out the Huggingface Transformer implementation to understand this concept better.
+When we build our own model, we will also gain hands-on experience with the Language Model Head for text generation.
-- How large is a transformer model?
-How much is dense and how much is sparse?
-  - It seems attention layer is quite small, just some MLP layers.
-How can modern LLM models use tens of even hundreds of billions of parameters.
+  - How large is LLM?
+It seems attention layer is small.
+How can modern LLM models use tens of even hundreds of billions of parameters?
   - Parameter here refers to learnable parameters, i.e. the weights defined in init() method in torch.nn.module.
 Major parameters include
       - Attention QKV metrix: 3 * emb_dim * emb_dim
       - Attention projection layer: emb_dim * emb_dim